alisezer/flask-template/README.md

 The project creates a basic app for creating and viewing short stories.
 These stories can be viewed, created and edited throuh API endpoints, and through a very basic web page.

-The idea is to have a similar structure ready whenever a quick flask app needs to be created.
+The idea is to have a ready project structure whenever a quick flask app needs to be created.
 The project structure can be used for scaling for bigger projects as well.

 ## Virtual Environment Setup

-The project uses python3.6.
+The project uses Python3.6.
 In order to get started, you can set up a virtual env with:
 ```
 virtualenv venv -p python3.6
 ```

 This will create a python3.6 based virtualenv for you.
-Note: You need to have [Python3.6](https://www.python.org/downloads/release/python-360/) insatlled on your local device.
+Note: You need to have [Python3.6](https://www.python.org/downloads/release/python-360/) installed on your local device.

 To install the necessary packages:
 ```